GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

   1. Choose the appropriate step based on your macOS version:

       a.
-If your macOS version is macOS 11 (macOS Big Sur) or macOS 12 (macOS Monterey), go to the **Apple** menu > **System Preferences** > **Profiles**.
+If your macOS version is macOS 11 or 12, navigate to the **Apple** menu > **System Preferences** > **Profiles**.

       b.
-If your macOS version is macOS 13 (Ventura), go to the **Apple** menu > **System Settings** > **Privacy and Security** > **Profiles** on the right.
-(You may need to scroll down.)
+If your macOS version is macOS 13, navigate to the **Apple** menu > **System Settings** > **Privacy and Security** > **Profiles** on the right.
+You may need to scroll down.

   2. Click **Management Profile**.

       a.
-If your macOS version is macOS 11 (macOS Big Sur) or macOS 12 (macOS Monterey), and see a page similar to the following, it indicates you already have an MDM software.
+If your macOS version is macOS 11 or 12, and you see a page similar to the following, it indicates that you already have an MDM software installed.

   <kbd>![verify-other-mdm](images/onboarding-for-macos/verify-other-mdm.png)</kbd>

       b.
-If your macOS version is macOS 13 (Ventura) and see a similar page, it indicates you already have an MDM software.
+If your macOS version is macOS 13 and you see a similar page, it indicates that you already have MDM software installed.

     ![verify-other-mdm-on-ventura](images/onboarding-for-macos/verify-other-mdm-on-ventura.png)

  3. Choose the appropriate step:

-    a.
-When you confirm that your Internet Device is not managed by any MDM currently, proceed to step **c.Remove Tanium Client** to find if you have Tanium Client and remove it.
+    - If you have verified that your Internet Device is not currently managed by any MDM, proceed to step **c.Remove Tanium Client** to check for and remove Tanium Client if it is installed.

-    b.
-If your Internet Device is managed by an MDM, on the **Management Profile**, go to **Settings** to identify the current MDM software.
+    - If your Internet Device is managed an MDM software, go to **Settings** on the **Management Profile** to identify the current MDM software.
   ![verify-other-mdm](images/onboarding-for-macos/management-profile-settings.png)

-?><br>- If you see Microsoft Intune in the settings, it indicates that **Microsoft Intune** is your MDM.
-Proceed to the next **step b.
-Unenrol from Microsoft Intune**<br>- To unenrol your device from MDM software other than Microsoft Intune, contact your organisation's IT administrator.
+?><br>- If you see Microsoft Intune in the settings, it indicates that your MDM is **Microsoft Intune**.
+Proceed to **step b.
+Unenrol from Microsoft Intune**<br>- For devices managed by other MDM software, please contact your organization's IT administrator to unenrol your device.

 </details>
 <details>